What Does it Take to Be an Agricultural Worker?

 Types of Agricultural Worker

-There were about 11,600 jobs for Agricultural Worker in 2016 (in the United States).
+In the United States, there were 11,600 jobs for Agricultural Worker in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Agricultural Worker by 2026.
 There will be an estimated 1,800 positions for Agriculture Worker per year.